Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Causal Binary Loss Function Model

-Second, as the implication of the first point, the causal variable of interest must be coded so that a greater value captures a greater effect to \textit{reduce} the likelihood of an undesirable event.
-For example, if the outcome of interest is the onset of armed conflict and the causal variable of interest is a binary indicator of a sudden drop in foreign aid that is theoretically expected to \textit{increase} the likelihood of the onset \autocite{Nielsen2011}, then the causal variable must have a value of 0 for the presence of a sudden drop in foreign aid and a value of 1 for its absence.
-The application of my model to \textcite{Nielsen2011} in the supplementary document also exemplifies this point.
+Third, a unit change in the causal variable of interest must mean a policy intervention that intends to \textit{reduce} the likelihood of an undesirable event.
+For example, in \textcite{Nielsen2011}, the outcome of interest is the onset of armed conflict, and the causal variable of interest is the binary indicator of a large sudden drop in foreign aid that is theoretically expected to \textit{increase} the likelihood of the onset.
+Then, a policy intervention to reduce this likelihood is to keep the flow of foreign aid stable (e.g., despite a budget constraint due to a financial crisis).
+If the binary causal variable is coded such that it takes a value of 1 for a large sudden drop in foreign aid and a value of 0 for its absence as done in \textcite{Nielsen2011}, $p\theta_{int}$ and $q\theta_{unint}$ must be derived from the posterior of the log odds ratio coefficient of the variable \textit{times} $-1$, a \textit{negative} unit change of the variable (from 1 to 0); accordingly, the baseline log odds, $\pi$, must capture the case where the causal variable takes a value of 1.
+If the variable is recoded to take a value of 0 for the presence of a large sudden drop in foreign aid and a value of 1 for its absence, $p\theta_{int}$, and $q\theta_{unint}$ can be derived directly from the posterior of the log odds ratio coefficient (because it equals being multiplied by $1$, a positive unit change of the variable from 0 to 1).
+The application of the causal binary loss function model to \textcite{Nielsen2011} in the supplemental document exemplifies the latter approach.
+The same logic applies to a continuous causal variable. $\theta$ should be defined as the log odds ratio coefficient times the size of the unit change of interest (e.g., a one million US dollar increase in foreign aid) that captures a policy intervention intended to reduce the likelihood of an undesirable event; $\pi$ should be defined according to what the baseline value of the continuous causal variable is.